felipemarin/ai4devs-design-1/LTI-davr/prompts.md

 ```
 The rest of the references also need to be updated.
 Can you do that?
 You might find useful info at https://github.com/milo-minderbinder/AWS-PlantUML

+_Here I gave up on ChatGPT for a while and switched to Copilot in VS Code.
+It did a much better job of getting the AWS imports right, but ultimately it, too, failed, possibly because the diagram itself wasn't correct._

 ## Prompt 22:

+_Back in ChatGPT:_
 I've lost a lot of time trying to get that to work.
 What are some other options for rendering this diagram?

 ## Prompt 23: